-a) Explain, and assess the importance of, risk transference, avoidance, reduction and acceptance.^[3]

-- b) Explain and evaluate the different attitudes to risk and how these can affect strategy.^[3] - c) Explain and assess the necessity of incurring risk as part of competitively managing a business organisation.^[3] - d) Explain and assess attitudes towards risk and the ways in which risk varies in relation to the size, structure and development of an organisation ^[3]
+- a) Explain, and assess the importance of, risk transference, avoidance, reduction and acceptance.
+[3] - b) Explain and evaluate the different attitudes to risk and how these can affect strategy.
+[3] - c) Explain and assess the necessity of incurring risk as part of competitively managing a business organisation.
+[3] - Explain and assess attitudes towards risk and the ways in which risk varies in relation to the size, structure and development of an organisation [3]

-E PROFESSIONAL VALUES AND ETHICS
+E PROFESSIONAL VALUES, ETHICS AND SOCIAL RESPONSIBILITY